Kiwari-Labs/kiwari-labs-contracts-sdk/README.md

 ### License

-This project is licensed under the Apache-2.0 License.
+This smart code of each service is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE-APACHE-2.0.md) file for more details.
 Interface for interacting with ERC20 standard licensed under the MIT License.
 See the [LICENSE](LICENSE-MIT.md) file for more details.